Khanh-T-Tran/Team_Profile_Generator/readme.md

 4. [Technologies](#Technologies)

 ## Description
-A command application allow user to generate a team profile include manager, engineers and interns inside a HTML file.
+A command application allow user to generate a team profile including manager, engineers and interns inside a HTML file.

 ## User_Story
 AS A manager